 A separate window appears.
 Click Search to get results.
-Select the bandwidth attribute type code by clicking on the blue arrow at the start of the row.
+Select the bandwidth attribute type code by clicking on the arrow at the start of the row.
 (This will also return the selected object to the Attribute Type field on the previous screen).